Swag Surfin: Remixes

 DJ Self put together a remix that features American rappers Fabolous, Juelz Santana, Red Cafe, and Maino.
 Lil Wayne recorded a freestyle for his mixtape No Ceilings.

 Music video

-The music video was released online in January 2009.
+The original viral music video was filmed and directed by Forrest Tuff of One Vision Productions and released online January 2009 receiving millions of views.
+A new version under Def Jam South was released online in October 2009.
 Kia Shine and Stuey Rock make cameo appearances.